 Courses related to 'nurse empowerment'

-Shared governance is an organizational model that provides a structure for shared decision making among professionals about practice and clinical outcomes.
-Shared governance legitimizes nurses’ decision-making control over their practice while extending their influence to some administrative areas previously controlled by managers.
-The popularity of shared governance is largely due to the rise of the American Nurses Credentialing Center Magnet Recognition Program’s acknowledgement that professionals need a professional structure to sustain professional behaviors and excellence in clinical outcomes.
-Magnet applicant hospitals must meet the criteria for the structural empowerment of nurses — that is, demonstrate structures and processes that enable nurses from all settings and roles to participate in organizational decision-making groups that affect nursing practice.
+- Shared Governance (1 contact hr) Shared governance is an organizational model that provides a structure for shared decision making among professionals about practice and clinical outcomes.
+Shared governance legitimizes nurses' decision-making control over their practice while extending their influence to some administrative areas previously controlled by managers.
+The popularity of shared governance is largely due to the rise of the American Nurses Credentialing Center Magnet Recognition Program's acknowledgement that professionals need a professional structure to sustain professional behaviors and excellence in clinical outcomes.
+Magnet applicant hospitals must meet the criteria for the structural empowerment of nurses -- that is, demonstrate structures and processes that enable nurses from all settings and roles to participate in organizational decision-making groups that affect nursing practice.
 A successful shared governance program satisfies this requirement.